 That’s because a lack of stable, physical residence does not signify the absence of a home – even on the streets.

-Los Angeles City Councilmember Mike Bonin announced plans for the removal of the encampment on the Venice boardwalk in June.
+LA City Councilmember Mike Bonin announced plans for the removal of the encampment on the Venice boardwalk in June.
 The removal, which is part of Bonin’s “Venice Beach Encampment to Home” program, will take six weeks and will cost the city $5 million.

 Nearly 200 people will receive shelter, services and a “pathway to permanent housing,” according to Bonin’s note to the neighborhood.
 As of July 15, 118 people had been given some form of shelter.
 Bonin also promised that the program will be led by St. Joseph Center, a nonprofit organization that aids working, low-income families and people facing houselessness, rather than law enforcement.
 Critically, there will be no arrests.

-However, Bonin’s plan is merely a band-aid for a larger wound.
+However, Bonin’s plan is merely a Band-Aid for a larger wound.
 It does not eliminate the sense of displacement that residents might feel being forcefully removed from the community they built at the encampment.
 Worse, the temporary status of the city’s shelter likely means that these people will be relocated a second time.

 If Bonin was serious about “humanely address(ing) the homelessness crisis at Venice Beach,” his program should have included guaranteed, permanent housing and transparent plans for psychiatric care.

 Kenya Covington, a UCLA public policy lecturer, said people should put themselves in the shoes of those experiencing homelessness.
 We cannot underestimate the deep bonds between people who are experiencing homelessness together, Covington added.

 For example, some former residents of Echo Park have expressed frustration at the lack of housing support and transparency, as well as discontent at the demolition of a close-knit community.
 Venice Beach likely won’t be any different.